-I buy and cook with enough produce that I feel like I’ve gotten a pretty good handle on how to store most things and how long they last (you’ve all been using my handy printable storage chart, right?) but I have to confess that lettuce and leafy greens in general were my biggest weak spot.
+I buy and cook with enough produce that I feel like I’ve gotten a pretty good handle on how to store most things and how long they last (you’ve all been using my handy printable food storage chart, right?).
+But I have to confess that storing lettuce and leafy greens in general were my biggest weak spot.
 I could not get them to last more than a few days, and I referred to my crisper drawer as “where greens go to die.”
 Not good.

-So if you love spinach, kale, chard, and all those other fabulous leafy greens, but don’t like how quickly they wilt, try these tricks and let me know if they work for you!
+So if you love spinach, kale, chard, and all those other fabulous leafy greens, but don’t like how quickly they wilt, try storing them in jars as I’ve described above and let me know if they work for you!